radiantearth/stac-spec/best-practices.md

 #### Absolute Published Catalog

 This is a catalog that uses absolute links for everything, both in the `links` objects and in the `asset` hrefs.
-It includes `self` links for every item.
+It includes `self` links for every Item.
 Generally these are implemented by dynamic catalogs, as it is quite easy for them to generate the proper links dynamically.
 But a static catalog that knows its published location could easily implement it.